Why the CPRIT CURE Program?

 - Personal Statement

-- Two letters of reference with contact information (At least one reference should come from a science or math professor.
-The other may be from an advisor, counselor or health care advisor/mentor with whom you worked in a prior program during the past four years.)
+- Two letters of recommendation uploaded by your recommender (At least one reference should come from a science or math professor.
+The other may be from an advisor, counselor or health care advisor/mentor with whom you worked in a prior program during the past four years.
+Once recommenders are added to your Discover account, an emailed link will be sent through which recommenders may upload their letters of recommendation.)

 Applications must be completed and submitted before the above deadline.
 Incomplete applications will be purged after the deadline has passed.
-If the information found here did not provide the answers you need, check with us to find out the answers to your questions.
+If the information found here did not provide the answers you need, please feel free to email the Program Manager.

 CPRIT-CURE Summer Undergraduate Program Contacts

-For questions related to applying to the CPRIT-CURE program, check with Kari Brewer Savannah, Ph.D., program manager in Experimental Radiation Oncology.
+For all questions related to the CPRIT-CURE program, please contact Kari Brewer Savannah, Ph.D., Program Manager for the CPRIT Research Training Grant.